Help Syrians survive the conflict

 Since the war began in 2011, an estimated 400,000 Syrians have died.

-The fighting has also cost the country more than $16 billion of lost crop and livestock production and destroyed farming assets according to the UN.
+The fighting has also cost the country more than $16 billion of lost crop and livestock production and destroyed farming assets, according to the UN.

 No matter where you live, there are ways you can help the Syrian people with food, shelter, medical aid and other basic needs.